chamolie

 Calming, Healing, Co-operative, Inner Peace, Spiritual Awareness and Harmonising.

-The name of this magic herb comes from the Greek word for “ground apple”, due to its scent, which resembles that of apples.
+The name of this magic herb comes from the Greek word for “ground apple” due to its scent, which resembles that of apples.
 The scent is said to keep out negative energy and to help bring understanding in confusion.
-I have been making a pot with the fresh flowers in the evening and leaving a cup next to my bed to drink when I wake thirsty during the night and to drink when waking first thing in the morning.

-“The aromatic component in Chamomile, stemming from the plant’s high volatile oil content, is predictably nervine, meaning that it has a discernible effect on the nervous system which effectively treats anxiety, insomnia, nervousness, and stress.
-It has been used for ages to treat indigestion in children as it is very soothing to the digestive tract.
-Chamomile provides relief from headaches and allergies, stomach aches, and menstrual cramps.” – See the reference below.
+“The aromatic component in Chamomile, stemming from the plant’s high volatile oil content, is predictably nervine, meaning that it has a discernible effect on the nervous system, which effectively treats anxiety, insomnia, nervousness, and stress.
+It has been used for ages to treat indigestion in children, as it is very soothing to the digestive tract.
+Chamomile relieves headaches and allergies, stomach aches, and menstrual cramps.” – See the reference below.

 In Ayurvedic medicine, chamomile is considered tridoshic, meaning it supports all three constitutions.

 Chamomile is a good remedy for all sorts of eye inflammations and infections.
-It can be used as a warm compress to wash the eyes to reduce inflammation, infection and pain in the treatment of styes, conjunctivitis, and pink eyes.
+It can be used as a warm compress to wash the eyes to reduce inflammation, infection and pain in treating styes, conjunctivitis, and pink eyes.

 The fresh flowers are nice to add to a relaxing bath, and a rinse made from the flowers gives highlights to blond hair.